Skip to main content

 ATTENTION:

-PREPARE YOUR MOBILITY
+PREPARING YOUR MOBILITY

-Scholarships: Eligibility criteria for all scholarships
+Scholarships: Eligibility criteria for all SCHOLARSHIPS

 • Mobility must be an integral part of the curriculum